LibrariesHacked/openbenches-tiles/README.md

-# openbenches-tiles
+# Open Benches tiles

-A repository to take open benches data and encode into tiles for consumption on a map
+Taking open benches data and encoding into tiles for consumption on a map